-Newer residents likely know it better as Route 17, but longtime residents of the area understand that the “3L” Highway runs from Covington, down through Independence, Piner, Falmouth, and points south.
+Newer, and younger, residents likely know it better as Route 17, but longtime residents of the area understand that the “3L” Highway runs from Covington, down through Independence, Piner, Falmouth, and points south.
 Why is it called that?

 First, the four old wives tales that DO NOT explain it, but are frequently told: